Marcus1911/pox_load_balancing/README.md

+POX Load Balancing

-POX_load_balancing is just modification of the pox to add loading balancing function.
+A very useful modification of the pox to add Equal-Cost capability for all topologies.

+Instructions:
-pox/forwarding/test.py is the modified file of pox/forwarding/l2_multi.py to add the load balancing function.
+pox/forwarding/test.py is the modified file of pox/forwarding/l2_multi.py to add the round-robin(RR) function.

-The test topology is 4 hosts h1,h2,h3,h4 which mac addresses end up with 01,02,03,04, 4 switches with switch id a,b,c,d.
-And h1,h2 attached to the switch a, and h3,h4 attached to the switch c.
-The links between switches are a-b-c-d-a, 4 switches diamond topology.
+Breafly Explanation:
+test.py is equal cost version of the l2_multi.py component.
+In l2_multi.py it is used an scheme based on STP.
+As in this protocol, just one path is choosen for forwarding all packets, when there is a loop topology.
+Nevertheless, test.py allows forwarding through all paths avaliable, such as ECMP or TRILL.